 If your taxes aren’t automatically withheld, you must pay quarterly.
 However, many people are unaware that they are expected to pay quarterly, and if they don’t, they accrue interest and penalties.
 The first year you get a pass, but after that your quarterly payments are due on the 15th day of April, June, September, and January.
 The IRS rule is that if you will owe more than $1,000 in taxes during the year, you must pay quarterly taxes.

 Mistakes.
 Computer-based tax preparation tools make it easier than ever to do your taxes.
 If your tax situation is complicated, though, you might still consider hiring a tax professional or an accountant to do the job — or to at least look it over before you click “submit.”
 Such mistakes are commonly due to misunderstanding the tax rules and claiming credits and deductions that are not allowed.
-Errors on your income tax returns can trigger IRS audits, which often result in tax debts and possibly even penalties.
+Errors on your income tax returns can trigger IRS audits, which often result in back taxes and possibly even penalties.

 Hardship due to large tax bills.
 If you are faced with an unexpectedly large amount due on April 15, you might not be able to pay it all at once.
 The IRS is usually willing to work out payment plans and extensions, but you need to take the initiative and ask.
 Many people don’t and end up in serious trouble with interest and penalties accruing every month it isn’t paid.